publisha/publisha.github.io/Research/eBook_production1.3.md

 As you will notice you can also turn on or off the local overrides; if you have specifically selected some text and made the style different without applying a style, then InDesign will create a new tag and CSS to try to match your design style.
 I suggest that you try to avoid using overrides, but this is where you get a second chance to turn them off!

-Embedding Fonts This is whole topic that deserves a separate chapter, but you can opt to include embeddable fonts in the ePUB.
+Embedding FontsThis is whole topic that deserves a separate chapter, but you can opt to include embeddable fonts in the ePUB.
 Some font vendors disable the ability to embed fonts, so you may get a warning if embedding is prevented.

-Additional CSS Optionally we can add our own CSS file.
+Additional CSSOptionally we can add our own CSS file.
 The idea here is that this will be linked in the head of each XHTML file in the ePUB3 package.
 InDesign puts this file after the InDesign generated one so you can override some of the style rules that InDesign creates.

 The Javascript Panel